-Build a voice-first UX to record body temperature with Apple Health
+How to build a voice-first UX with Shortcuts and Apple Health

 When designing a voice-first experience, developers must create guard rails around all the many unexpected edge cases.

 Host a human-centered project kickoff for project health and happiness

 The primary goal of the project kickoff is to establish a tone of trust for the working team—as well as get out of the way all the initial logistics of today’s collaborative work environment.

 Museums and the Web 2017 conference wrap-up

 Thoughts about universal design, inclusion, sharing and collaboration